laurensjdv/comp_mus/README.md

 The new top 2000 songs probably have more focus on instruments compared to other hit songs from the same years.

-As for the corpus i will be using the 2020 edition of the top 2000 and comparing to the spotify Dutch top 50 playlist.
+As for the corpus i will be using the 2020 edition of the top 2000 and comparing to the Spotify Dutch top 50 playlist.